Three reasons why road deaths are reducing in Suffolk

 Fewer people are dying on Suffolk's roads - with police recording a 20% drop in fatal crashes compared to last year.

-The crashes took place in Ipswich, Sutton, Bury St Edmunds, Bungay, Woolpit, Exning, Rougham, Burstall, Great Barton, Syleham and Mildenhall - with four happening in January.
+The crashes took place in Ipswich, Newton, Sutton, Newmarket, Bury St Edmunds, Bungay, Woolpit, Exning, Rougham, Burstall, Great Barton, Syleham and Mildenhall - with four happening in January.